 Park leisure holidays also offer seasonal touring and glamping pitches at Pentire, Littondale and Malvern View sites, with Littondale also offering POD accommodation.
 Site facilities include full disabled access and facilities, some electrical hookups, Elsan waste water points, free Wifi, toilet and shower blocks, fridges, and optional towels.
 Luxury lodges also offer Hot tubs and allocated parking.

-Park Leisure offer various sizes of both pitches and static homes, classifying them as either a static caravan, luxury lodge or super lodge.
+Park Leisure offers various sizes of both pitches and static homes, classifying them as either a static caravan, luxury lodge or super lodge.
 The only real differentiating factor is size.
 Their homes offer a minimum accommodation of 4 people, but larger homes can accommodate up to 8.
 They will consider the movement and installation of existing static caravans from off-site to theirs, but decisions are made on an ad-hoc basis by the site manager.

 When it comes to running costs, there is a little difference between sites.
 Site fees across England cover water rates, maintenance team support, gardening and lawn service, street lighting, security, refuse and gas bottle collection and warranty.
 On the two Welsh sites, you must pay an additional fee for water.
 Insurance is classified as an additional cost, and is compulsory, but not mandated if this must be taken out insurance through Park Leisure.

 Electrical and gas rates are additional costs, as well as a required annual gas safety test fee.
-Sewage and waste management is included in your site fees, and Park Leisure offer an optional drain down service for an additional fee.
+Sewage and waste management is included in your site fees, and Park Leisure offers an optional drain down service for an additional fee.